pdragoi/t5-text-simplicity/README.md

 | t5-small + training | 32 | 1e-3 | 10 | 65.35% |

 Since the training was arriving at a plateau after not too many epochs, I didn't find the need to test it for more.
 The results are not very good, but they are better than random guessing, which would have an accuracy of 50%.
 The model was trained both on single and two GPUs, with no significant changes in the final accuracy.
 Also, no significant changes were observed when using the `t5-base` model instead of the `t5-small` one, even though the resources required for training the former were much higher.
+Some plots can be found in the [Plots](##Plots) section.